JohannHospice/strider-telegram/README.md

     [Learn how to create telegram bot here](https://core.telegram.org/bots#3-how-do-i-create-a-bot)

-2) Create public channel and choose any free nickname (You can change it after to private when The plugin retrieve the chat Id)
+2) Create public channel and choose any free nickname (You can change it after to private when The plugin retrieve the chat Id).

 3) Add your bot to channel like administrator
-(At this time when I'm writing this docs, if you use android telegram app , you can have some problems to add your bot to the channel, don't be afraid try with your telegram desktop app)
+(At this time when I'm writing this docs, if you use android telegram app , you can have some problems to add your bot to the channel, don't be afraid try with your telegram desktop app).

-4) Paste bot api token to the "Telegram Bot Api token" field
+4) Paste bot api token to the "Telegram Bot Api token" field.

 5) Paste your channel name you have chosen (@channel_name) in Channel field.